Vespa's recipes have appeared in "Midwest Living" and "Taste of Home." She belongs to Cook's Recipe Testers for "Cook's Illustrated."

 Best of all, wild berries are often free!
 Just make sure to correctly identify the berry and confirm it is safe for human consumption.
 Elderberry syrup is a well-known folk remedy which boosts the immune system and fights the common cold and flu.
 Anti-bacterial and anti-viral, it's safe even for children.
 Why not try some today?

 What Are Huckleberries?

 Huckleberry may refer to any variety of fruit-bearing shrub in the Ericaceae family.
 The fruit is small and round, similar in appearance to a blueberry, and ranges in color from scarlet red to deep purple.
 Also called bilberry, the fruit is generally seedy, sweet and delicious in jams, pies, cobblers and other baked goods.

 In North America, huckleberries were a traditional part of the Crow tribe's diet.
-Since the plants prefer acidic soil, grow slowly and the berries must be handpicked, they are not produced commercially.
-They do flourish in the wild, though, so why not pick and basketful of huckleberries and whip up your own wild berry sauce?
+Since the plants grow slowly in acidic soil and must be handpicked, they are not produced commercially.
+They do flourish in the wild, though, so why not pick a basketful of huckleberries and whip up your own wild berry sauce?